REFERRING PROFESSIONALS

 Refer With Confidence.
 We’ll Take It From There.

-If you work with children who have ADHD, executive functioning challenges, or related needs, you know how hard it is to find a school placement that actually fits.
-The Craig School was built for exactly the students you're describing.
+If you work with children who have ADHD, ASD, executive functioning challenges, or related needs, you know how hard it is to find a school placement that actually fits.
+The Craig School was built for exactly these student profiles.

-Founded on 35 years of UC Irvine research into ADHD and learning, TCS provides a full academic program — credentialed teachers, California State Standards, grades 3–8 — alongside the integrated behavioral and social support these students need.
+Founded on 35 years of UC Irvine research into ADHD and learning, TCS provides a full academic program, credentialed teachers, and aligns with California State Standards.

 Who We Serve

-The Craig School serves students who are often bright and capable, but not consistently successful in traditional classrooms where attention, organization, and regulation are assumed.
+The Craig School serves students who are often bright and capable, but not consistently successful in traditional classrooms.

 Our students typically benefit from: